wahidshalaly/pingpongmania/README.md

 http GET http://localhost:5000/api/ping
 ```

-- Fix missing NuGet package error after restore by using a .dockerignore file
+- To fix the NuGet missing package error `NETSDK1064`, make sure to have a `.dockerignore` file.
+It must be located at the root of the context used for Docker Build command.
 https://docs.microsoft.com/en-us/dotnet/core/tools/sdk-errors/netsdk1064
 https://stackoverflow.com/questions/61167032/error-netsdk1064-package-dnsclient-1-2-0-was-not-found